 Warnings about when not to use juniper berries:

-- High blood pressure sufferers should beware of juniper berries because they can cause wide fluctuations in blood pressure
+- High blood pressure sufferers should beware of juniper because it can cause wide fluctuations in blood pressure.

-- Chronic kidney disease patients should have a care using juniper berries as they work directly on the kidney and urinary system causing increased filtration
+- Chronic kidney disease patients should take care if using juniper berries as they work directly on the kidney and urinary system, causing increased filtration.

-- Likewise people on diuretics are said to have a care taking juniper berries because it can lead to over-diuresis which can be a serious health risk (both are water pills)
+- Likewise, people on diuretics are said to be careful if taking juniper berries because it can lead to over-diuresis, which can be a serious health risk (both are water pills).

-- It is recommended never to use juniper berries for more than 4 weeks as a supplement.
+- It is recommended never to take it for more than 4 weeks as a supplement.
 Then stop and come back to using it at another time.
-It is mainly used as an anti-inflammatory measure
+It is mainly used as an anti-inflammatory measure.

 How to Dry Juniper Berries